School Trip to Norfolk

 Other Trips in This Region

-Day 1 Visit Norwich cathedral en-route to your accommodation where you can experience a guided visit programme with the Cathedral Education team or a self-led tour if preferred.
+In the afternoon, head to Norwich cathedral enroute to your accommodation where you can experience a guided visit programme with the Cathedral Education team or a self-led tour if preferred.
 Arrive at your accommodation early evening for a meal and time to settle in.

-Day 2 After breakfast, make the short journey to the Hilltop Outdoor Centre for a day full of adventure and learning through activity.
-Activities including High Ropes, Climbing Wall and the amazing Air Jump are available alongside practical learning about bush craft and coastal erosion.
-Rest and recuperation is required after dinner at a local restaurant.
+After breakfast, make the short journey to the Hilltop Outdoor Centre for a day full of adventure and learning through activity.
+Activities including High Ropes, Climbing Wall and the amazing Air Jump available alongside practical learning about bush craft and coastal erosion.
+Rest and recuperation is required after dinner at your accommodation.

-Day 3 In the morning head off to Blakeney Point, for an organised boat trip to see the amazing seal colony that live here all year long.
+In the morning head off to Blakeney Point, for an organised boat trip to see the amazing seal colony that lives there (best times to visit are between June and August).
 After lunch, visit Pensthorpe Natural Park, a 700-acre nature reserve and woodland conservation park where the Education team combine short indoor activities with plenty of hands-on outdoor exploring for students.
 Return to your accommodation for dinner and time to relax.

 Relieve the Stress